-You may be shocked at how easy it is to be unaware of your water heater’s age, or how challenging it can be to identify a problem before it causes damage.
+You might be shocked at how easy it is to forget about your water heater’s age, or how challenging it can be to identify a problem before it creates damage.

-There are several pointers that you can use to monitor the condition of your water heater.
-You’ll want to be on the lookout for them to keep your equipment in the finest condition.
+There are several pointers that you can leverage to keep track of the condition of your water heater.
+You’ll want to be watching for them to keep your equipment in the finest state.

 Here are five potential signs it may be time to replace your water heater in Dallas.